webrecorder/pywb/pywb/cdx/README.md

 Run: `python -m pywb.cdx.wsgi_cdxserver` to start the app, keyboard interrupt to stop.

-The default [config.yaml](pywb_cdx/config.yaml) points to the sample data directory and uses port 8080
+The default [config.yaml](config.yaml) points to the sample data directory and uses port 8080.

+The domain specific [rules.yaml](rules.yaml) are also loaded.

 #### CDX Server API Reference